-"Wind of a Dismal Past" has a slower tempo, in the opening moments, along with a sorrowful
+"Wind of a Dismal Past" has a slower tempo, in the opening moments, along with

-between fast and mid-paced.
+it alternates between fast and mid-paced.
 The beginning and end possess more melodic elements than the song as a whole.

 This is followed by a brief interlude, "Silence Ends".
-This is a keyboard piece, serving
+This is a keyboard piece,

-the abyss as freezing winds cut through them and others, condemned to servitude, labour away for eternity.
+of the abyss as freezing winds cut through them and others, condemned to servitude, labour away for eternity.

 "Mournful Twilight" wastes little time in getting right to the point.
-One of the riffs
+One of the

-the razor-sharp tremolo riffs and even some horrific keyboard section to add to the wicked feel.
+with the razor-sharp tremolo riffs and even some horrific keyboard section to add to the wicked feel.
 There's a lot of tension

 in the riffing, and one almost wishes it could have been expanded.
 The track then ends with the sounds of thunder and rain,